Rikemannen/obsidian-sync/Journal/October 14 2025.md

 Also i saw a post a while ago about liking wheatley in portal 2, but they misspelled wheatley as whetl, that sounds so funny i gotta mention it.
 -Whetl lover ❤️

+Oh and i also discovered that you dont have to click to stage files instead you can just commit and push immediately.
+Atleast on phone.